ivantokar/xmap.nvim/README.md

 - 📍 **Visual Minimap**: Side-by-side overview of your entire buffer
 - ⌨️ **Keyboard-Only Navigation**: No mouse required - navigate with standard Vim motions
-- 🎯 **Relative Jump Indicators**: Shows distance and direction before jumping
+- 🎯 **Smart Jump Indicators**: Colored arrows (🟢 up, 🔴 down) with distance and entity names
-- 🌳 **Tree-sitter Integration**: Smart structural highlighting for functions, classes, and more
+- 🌳 **Tree-sitter Integration**: Smart structural highlighting with Nerd Font icons for functions, classes, and more
 - 🎨 **Colorscheme Aware**: Uses highlight groups - no hard-coded colors
 - ⚡ **Performance Optimized**: Throttled updates and efficient rendering
 - 🔧 **Fully Configurable**: Customize every aspect to fit your workflow
 - 🦾 **Swift-First**: Built with Swift development in mind, works with any language
+- 🔍 **Compact Display**: Smaller font with icons for better space utilization

 ## Requirements